awslabs/threat-composer/e2e/README.md

 - The Firefox MV2 build (`.output/firefox-mv2`).
 Playwright cannot side-load
   extensions in Firefox.
-The extension's pure logic is covered by unit tests inside that package rather than here — `yarn workspace @aws/threat-composer-app-browser-extension test`, 67 tests over `core-utils`, `spa-utils`, `raw-file-utils`, `config` and `debugLogger`.
+The extension's pure logic is covered by unit tests inside that package rather than here — `pnpm workspace @aws/threat-composer-app-browser-extension test`, 67 tests over `core-utils`, `spa-utils`, `raw-file-utils`, `config` and `debugLogger`.
 Two constraints are recorded in its `vitest.setup.ts`: test files must use STATIC imports, and `wxt/testing`'s `fakeBrowser` is deliberately not